 But inevitably change occurs in the group and it throws everything out of whack.
 Science tells us that human beings love consistency, so it only makes sense that change is uncomfortable and difficult.

-My work family.
+My Ohio State work family.
 How did Mary and I get so lucky?

 When Families Change

 This response to change is in sharp contrast to how another group tends to respond to change: our families.
 A family is our original group, the foundation of who we are.
-I am so fascinated by how family members communicate and interact with each other that I studied it in my master’s program.
+I am so fascinated by how family members communicate and interact with each other that I studied it in my master’s program at Ohio State.
 When I learned about the systems perspective and family systems theory, it was like missing puzzle pieces suddenly fell into place and I could see the whole picture.

 Here’s what I learned: